petebuzzell-ad/petebuzzell-ad.github.io/winzer-middleware/README.md

 ### Automatic Deployments ###
 Deployments are integrated into the bitbucket build pipeline as a manual step.
 After the tests pass, press the button to run the "Deploy Staging" step.
 Staging is pointed at CQL's AWS instance.
 To deploy to production, create a new tag with the format YYYY-MM-DD and it will trigger a pipeline run.
 After the tests pass, press run the button to run the "Deploy Production" step.
-Production is pointed at Brighton's AWS instance.
+Production is pointed at Winzer's AWS instance.

 ### AWS Setup ###
 Before Deploying the Product Feed or Inventory Feed images to ECR, you must create the ECR repository to hold them.
 This is only required the first time.